Florence is the city of Michelangelo, Brunelleschi, and so much history it’s hard not to learn a thing or two just wandering around.

 - Tagliata di Manzo -This classic grilled steak—so simple but so good—is a perfect intro to the straightforward but delicious food of Tuscany.

-- Insalata Del Garga - This salad—along with the vivacious chef/owner and some seriously good cheesecake—put this small restaurant on the map.
-Garga isn't quite as good as it once was but this salad is a classic.
+- Insalata Del Garga – This salad, the vivacious chef/owner, and some seriously good cheesecake put this small restaurant on the map.
+Garga isn’t quite as good as it once was, but this salad is a classic.

-- Schiacciata All'Uva - During the wine harvest, the traditional salty flatbread is known as schiacciata gets topped with grapes and we cannot get enough.
-This version is our cocktail party-friendly version that has the non-traditional addition of caramelized onions and blue cheese.
+- Schiacciata All’Uva – During the wine harvest, the traditional salty flatbread is known as schiacciata gets topped with grapes, and we cannot get enough.
+This is our cocktail party-friendly version with the non-traditional addition of caramelized onions and blue cheese.

 What To Watch